Skip to page content

 ILAB in Peru

-U.S. Department of Labor's Findings on the Worst Forms of Child Labor
+Findings on the Worst Forms of Child Labor

-Labor Department Reports for the U.S. Peru Trade Promotion Agreement
+U.S. - Peru Trade Promotion Agreement

-Per the Trade Act of 2002 [sections 2102(c)(5), 2102(c)(8) and 2102(c)(9)] and subsequent delegations of responsibilities that it creates, ILAB prepares for Congress three reports for every country with which the United States intends to establish a free trade agreement: a U.S. employment impact report, a report on the labor rights situation in our proposed partner country, and a report on laws governing exploitative child labor in the partner.
+ILAB prepares for Congress three reports for every country with which the United States intends to establish a free trade agreement: a U.S. employment impact report, a report on the labor rights situation in our proposed partner country, and a report on laws governing exploitative child labor in the partner.

 The Andean Trade Preference Act (ATPA)

 ILAB submits an annual report to Congress based on a continuing review and analysis of the impact of the implementation of the Andean Trade Preference Act on U.S. labor.
 The law was enacted in 1991 to combat drug production and trafficking in the Andean countries: Bolivia, Colombia, Ecuador and Peru.
 The program offers trade benefits to help these countries develop and strengthen legitimate industries.
 It was expanded under the Trade Act of 2002 by the Andean Trade Promotion and Drug Eradication Act.